-In early 2015, the City Council and staff began discussing the possibility of completing a Human Services Needs Assessment, also commonly known as a Social Services Needs Assessment or a Community Needs Assessment.
-Funding for this work was allocated in the 2017-18 budget, and subsequently, BERK Consulting was selected to lead the project.
-Since the project kicked off in early 2017, development of the Needs Assessment has been steadily progressing through the Human Services Task Force.
+In early 2015, the City Council and staff began discussing the possibility of completing a Human Services Needs Assessment.
+Funding for the work was allocated in the 2017-18 budget, and subsequently, BERK Consulting was selected to lead the project.
+Since the project launched in early 2017, the seven-member Human Services Task Force has been working closely with BERK, ensuring a wide range of viewpoints within the community were sought.